-It is very important that the DSA sets out the correct lawful basis and special category conditions under the UK GDPR as well as the relevant Schedule 1 condition of the DPA 2018 that the parties to the DSA are relying upon in order to process information.
+It is very important that the DSA sets out the correct lawful basis and special category conditions that the parties to the DSA are relying upon in order to process information.
 There may be a number of these and most DSA's identify the categories that may apply and are relied upon.
 Note these will depend upon the nature of the processing and who is processing and for what purpose.
 If processing involves sharing identifiable healthcare data then that will be classed as special category data and may require the parties to establish a relevant special category condition.
 NOTE: that consent is not always required for certain types of processing, but where consent is required e.g. at point of contact, it should be made clear in the DSA.